A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 Definition: When a user visits a single page on your website but makes no other action, typically leaving the website immediately.

 Importance: Bounce rate is a key metric for determining the quality of your web presence.
 This means it shows whether users actually find your website useful and stay long enough to learn more or be converted into customers.
 In almost all cases, the lower your bounce rate, the more effective your website is at keeping users interested.
 The main drawback of this metric is that a high bounce rate can’t specifically tell you why a user is leaving so quickly, that needs to be determined through further research and critical thinking.
-That being said, some common causes of high bounce rates are slow website loading times, unresponsive features, and poor navigation of the site.
+That being said, some common causes of high bounce rates are slow website loading times, unresponsive features, and poor navigation.

 Example: Sherry notices that her bounce rate has been rising steadily after implementing a new header image and home page design on the website that features the types of ice creams offered.
-To combat this, she switches to another header design and features the hours and location of the shop instead.
+To combat this, she switches to another header design and features the shop’s hours and location instead.
 She then monitors her bounce rate for a few weeks to see if it improves or declines more.

 Definition: What pages accumulate the most amount of visitors on the website (shown through the number of page views and percentage of traffic each page receives)